 When it came to choosing a new bathtub, I quickly got overwhelmed by how many bathtub types there are.
 There are so many options—so many designs, materials and sizes.
 But after I learned the basic tub types, my whole mission of buying a new bathtub became much less daunting.

-In this guide, we’ll take a look at each of these 8 basic tub types in terms of the following:
+In this guide, we’ll take a look at each of these 8 basic tub types.

-But one word of caution: There is some overlap between the types.
+One word of caution before we dive into the 8 tub types: There is some overlap between them.
 For example, you can find a Corner Tub that is also a Drop-In because it both sits within a finished structure and is built into the corner of your bathroom.

 8 Bathtub Types: Find Your Perfect Match